+Under Virginia landlord-tenant laws, landlords are allowed to collect security deposits from tenants at the start of a tenancy.
 A security deposit offers a landlord a safety net, ensuring compensation for losses arising from their tenant’s actions when renting out a property.
-Such actions may include things like moving out without clearing the utility bills or causing damage that exceeds wear and tear.
+Such actions may include things like moving out with unpaid utility bills or causing excessive damage.

 What is the Maximum Amount a can Landlord Charge a Tenant in Virginia as a Security Deposit?